gfb-47/localization/README.md

 ## Could be improved

 - [ ] If the user didn't allowed localization permissions, show a modal which will guide the user to permission settings of the device.
-- [ ] Use a better DB which support testing

 ## Conclusions of the challenge